 Thierry Savidan reports he bought a new one in Thailand for US$10.00.

 Courtesy of Joe Alexander.

 Sometimes called the release bearing carrier.
 Confusion may arise when dealing with German suppliers and German translations.
-Sometimes the German, when discussion this item in English, refers to it as "release bearing" because it "bears" the ball bearing (which in English we call "release bearing").
-Until I realized what was happening, this caused me not a small amount of confusion when communicating with native German speakers.
+Sometimes the Germans, when discussing this item in English, refer to it as "release bearing" because it "bears" the ball bearing (which in English is referred to as "release bearing").
+Until I realized what was happening, this caused a significant amount of confusion when communicating with native German speakers.
 For native English speakers the "release bearing" is the special sealed ball bearing.
-For the German "release bearing" can refer to what we call the sleeve or carrier.
+For the Germans, "release bearing" can refer to what we call the sleeve or carrier.

-This number is obviously screwy.
-It does carry the 981 number which is Mercedes-Benz speak for bearings.
+This number is obviously peculiar.
+It does carry the 981 number, which is Mercedes-Benz speak for bearings.

-Mercedes-Benz reports that this number has been supercedes by 000-981-43-02.
-This is their current bearing number for the pontons and is SKF 360540.
+Mercedes-Benz reports that this number has been superseded by 000-981-43-02.
+This is their current bearing number for the Pontons and is SKF 360540.
 Note the 981 bearing series number.